Air Conditioner Repair Checklist

 - Confirm your hands and feet are free of moisture before you touch the panel or breakers.

 - Find the breaker identified “AC” and make sure it’s in the “on” location.
-If it’s overloaded, the lever will be in the middle of the panel or “off” spot.
+If it’s overloaded, the lever will be in the "off" position.

 - Firmly move the lever back to the “on” position.
 If it instantaneously trips again, don’t reset it and reach us at 402-438-7992.
 A fuse that keeps flipping might signal your home has electrical trouble.